Cinnapoodle/chronospace/README.md

-Chronospace Dreamscape! and Mojave! are written by Tim "Paddy" Lennon (Cinnapoodle) and maintained by SKCro and brew.
+Chronospace Dreamscape! and Mojave! are written by Cinnapoodle and maintained by SKCro and brew.